Abhijit25Mishra/System-Design-Notes/docs/ProtoBuf/Best Practices for Protobuf.md

-The long-term success of a system built on Protobuf depends heavily on the quality and maintainability of its .proto files.
+The long-term success of a system built on [[ProtoBuf]] depends heavily on the quality and maintainability of its .proto files.
 Adhering to best practices is not merely a matter of style but a crucial element of future-proofing the API.

 ### File Organization:
 Logically group related messages and services within the same .proto file.
 For message types that are expected to be widely used across many different services or projects (e.g., a common Money or Timestamp message), it is best to place them in their own separate file with no other dependencies.
 This promotes reusability and minimizes dependency bloat.